- 1 hr ago Daily Horoscope, 14 August 2022: Today's Horoscope Predictions For All Zodiac Signs

 Coronavirus has been a major concern since its outbreak due to its contagious nature.
 Lakhs of people have been infected worldwide out of which some have died and many have recovered.
-Medical experts say that people with a weak immune system, older adults and people with a preexisting medical condition are more prone to getting infected by COVID-19, which is true as the condition of these people get worse in the presence of coronavirus.
-But one of the frequently asked question is whether smokers are at higher risk of COVID-19 or not?
+Medical experts say that people with a weak immune system, older adults and people with a preexisting medical condition are more prone to getting infected by COVID-19, which is true as the condition of these people gets worse in the presence of coronavirus.
+But one of the frequently asked questions is whether smokers are at higher risk of COVID-19 or not?

 Coronavirus And Smoking

-COVID-19 is a disease that mainly affects the respiratory system of a person and causes them mild to severe respiratory problems like shortness of breath, cough and pneumonia.
+COVID-19 is a disease that mainly affects the respiratory system of a person and causes mild to severe respiratory problems like shortness of breath, cough and pneumonia.
 Medical experts say that when coronavirus enters the respiratory tract, they first cause inflammation of the air passage followed by irritation of the lining of the airways.
 This result in a persistent cough and shortness of breath which are the mild symptoms of COVID-19.

 If the condition progresses, the viruses reach the alveoli or air sacs and infect them too.
 Due to the infection of the alveoli, an inflammatory material is released in the air sacs which makes them inflamed.
 This inflammatory substance is usually in a fluid form.
 The condition leads to pneumonia as the body is unable to receive enough oxygen due to the deposition of fluid in the air sacs.

 In the case of COVID-19, a large portion of the lungs gets affected.
 Even if the immune system tries to fight against the infection, they are unable to do so effectively as the viruses are new to the human body.
 However, the main concern is that people who already have compromised lungs due to smoking get the symptoms early compared to people who do not smoke.